The entire book appears at this link with chapters added after appearing online:

 you can fry your brains on them,” Armor’s concludes thoughtfully,

-“That sounds pretty amazing,” notes Tyger after a few more
+“Sounds pretty amazing,” notes Tyger after a few more

 explicit descriptions of swinging sex acts provided free of

-charge by a more than willing Armor’s, his tongue wagging to the
+charge by a more than willing Armor’s, his tongue

 “I’m getting a new bunch tomorrow,” Armor’s adds.
 “They are